emacs-eask/cli/docs/content/Getting-Started/Commands-and-options/_index.en.md

 ## 🔍 eask keywords

-List available keywords that can be used in the header section.
+Display the available keywords for use in the header section.

 ```sh
 eask [GLOBAL-OPTIONS] keywords